aplteam/Launchy/Docs/Launchy_manual.md

 * `AppData` is by default invisible to ordinary users.

-* `Program Files` or `Program Files (x86)` are not exactly ideal because Microsoft keeps making it harder to write to those folders.
-As a result Launchy would not be able to save any error information to the disk in case of a crash.)
+* `Program Files` or `Program Files (x86)` are not exactly ideal because Microsoft now prevents applications to write to those folders.
+As a result Launchy would not be able to save any error information to the disk in case of a crash.

 Now remove ".RemoveMe" from the name of the INI file which is by then `Launchy.ini.RemoveMe`; this is a measure against overwriting you own INI file accidentally when you update Launchy one day.